lsst-ts/ts_tma_tma-documentation_eui-manual-english/02_Monitor&Control/021_MirrorCoverGeneralView.md

 The sequence above refers just to the buttons actions, but before reaching there several conditions and steps must be
 executed:

-- The mirror cover locks must be powered on, go to [mirror cover locks window](https://ts-tma.lsst.io/docs/tma_eui-manual-english/02_Monitor%26Control/022_MirrorCoverLocks.html) and power all the mirror cover locks ON, there is no need to move them, the deploy/retract command will do that
+1. The mirror cover locks must be powered on, go to [mirror cover locks window](https://ts-tma.lsst.io/docs/tma_eui-manual-english/02_Monitor%26Control/022_MirrorCoverLocks.html) and power all the mirror cover locks ON, there is no need to move them, the deploy/retract command will do that.
-- The elevation axis must be above 15 deg, the actual status of the axis, on/off/fault is irrelevant
+1. The elevation axis must be above 15 deg, the actual status of the axis, on/off/fault is irrelevant.
-- Select ALL the mirror covers
+1. Select ALL the mirror covers.
-- Power ON the mirror covers
+1. Power ON the mirror covers.
-- The status of all the mirror covers will be *enable*
+1. The status of all the mirror covers will be *enable*.
-- Press the DEPLOY/RETRACT button, depending on the desired outcome.
+1. Press the DEPLOY/RETRACT button, depending on the desired outcome.
 The sequence explained above will be executed in each case.
-- Power OFF the mirror covers
+1. Power OFF the mirror covers.
-- Power OFF the mirror cover locks, using the
+1. Power OFF the mirror cover locks, using the
-  [mirror cover locks window](https://ts-tma.lsst.io/docs/tma_eui-manual-english/02_Monitor%26Control/022_MirrorCoverLocks.html), select ALL the mirror cover locks and press OFF
+  [mirror cover locks window](https://ts-tma.lsst.io/docs/tma_eui-manual-english/02_Monitor%26Control/022_MirrorCoverLocks.html), select ALL the mirror cover locks and press OFF.

 ##### Mirror Cover General View Screen -- Current Move